 In computer science, the blockchain solves two problems.
 The first one is called the Byzantine General problem.
 I have a city that is surrounded by four armies and they are trying to attack it, but they have to attack it together at the same time, so they want to send messages to coordinate the attack.
 But, the only way of going through is through the city.
 So how do you know, as a general, that the message coming to you is actually authentic and has not been tampered with?
 That means that the message has to be immutable.

 The second piece is that - you all know about currency money right?
-So if [I] have one dollar, if I pay Larry the dollar, I cannot turn around and pay the dollar to Will.
+So if [I] have one dollar, if I pay Larry the dollar, I cannot turn around and pay that same dollar to Will.
 Right?
-However, if I take a picture of the dollar, I can send it to Larry and then turnaround and send it to Will.
+However, if I take a picture of that dollar, I can send it to Larry and then turnaround and send it to Will.
 That's called double spending.
 So I demonstrated that an asset can be spent in both places hundreds of times as much as you can [spend it].
 However, blockchain changed that [issue] too by eliminating this problem.

 The way they eliminated this problem was by doing something called Proof of Work.
 Meaning, they have to turn this entire thing into a mathematical problem that you have to solve for.
 That solving for, is called mining.
 So, you have a machine.
 I have a couple in my basement.
 I have two, for study purposes. *banter* Basically what you do with it is you have to sit there and find the solution.
 All the miners are competing to find the solution first, and hence, whoever does it, gets the reward for the block.
 Because of all th[ese] computations running very fast - how many here have played games on the computer?
 It heats up, the fans go in and draws a lot of energy.
 That’s what's happening with the block.
 It computes all of this stuff, hashes it together, draws a lot of energy, and that also is what prevents it from being replicated or hacked very quickly because you need all this energy in order to create that block.
 So, [that] makes it part of why it is immutable in doing that.